leehelenah/Analyze-H1B-PW-data/README.md

 ## What if
-The data was increased by 100x.
+The data was increased by 100x. <br>
- --> We can utilize Spark, use more cores, and process the data in parallel.
+ --> We can utilize Spark, use more cores, and process the data in parallel. <br>
-The pipelines would be run on a daily basis by 7 am every day.
+The pipelines would be run on a daily basis by 7 am every day. <br>
- --> We can utilize Airflow or AWS Glue and set up daily pipeline.
+ --> We can utilize Airflow or AWS Glue and set up daily pipeline. <br>
-The database needed to be accessed by 100+ people.
+The database needed to be accessed by 100+ people. <br>
  --> Not a problem at all.
 The data is on S3.
-We can share access with all of them.
+We can share access with all of them. <br>

 ## Appendix: